Have you ever felt more “bulky” than lean and sculpted from exercise?

 - Heavy weight few reps (post exercise energy expenditure is higher)

-- Compound exercises (bigger muscles will use more energy during and after)
+- Compound exercises (more and larger muscles will use more energy during and after)

 - Power technique (increases energy expenditure during and after exercise)

-- Specific combinations of “super set” training (boost energy expenditure x 33%)
+- Specific combinations of “super set” training (boost energy expenditure by 33%)